akoulouris/BurgerGuy/README.md

 ## Project Summary

-Most of us have at least one friend addicted to burger.
+Most of us have at least one friend addicted to burgers.
+So that kind of my friend became an inspiration for me to create that fun web site.
+Keep folowing the burger guys…